 - Clean and disinfect surfaces around you

-The body’s immune system typically weakens with older age and has a harder time fighting off viruses, such as RSV.
-If you are 65 or older or have certain underlying conditions, you may be at a higher risk for severe complications due to RSV.
+The body’s immune system typically weakens with older age and has a harder time fighting off infections, such as those from RSV.
+If you are an older adult or have certain underlying conditions, you may be at a higher risk for severe infections from RSV.
 At your next appointment, talk to your doctor about your risk.

-If you have asthma, congestive heart failure (CHF), or chronic obstructive pulmonary disease (COPD), you may be at increased risk of complications from RSV.
-Additionally, if you have coronary artery disease (CAD) or diabetes, you may be at increased risk of hospitalization due to RSV.
+If you have asthma, congestive heart failure (CHF), or chronic obstructive pulmonary disease (COPD), you may be at increased risk of severe RSV infection.
+If you have coronary artery disease (CAD) or diabetes, there is evidence to suggest you may be at increased risk of hospitalization due to RSV.

-Yes.
-Older adults with CHF may be at increased risk of severe complications due to RSV, such as hospitalization.
+Adults with CHF may have an increased risk of severe RSV infection.
+Additionally, evidence suggests that adults with CHF may be at an increased risk of complications due to RSV, such as hospitalization.

-Yes.
-Older adults with COPD or asthma may be at increased risk of severe complications due to RSV, such as hospitalization.
+Adults with COPD or asthma may have an increased risk of severe RSV infection, which may lead to complications such as exacerbations of COPD or asthma.

 Questions to ask your doctor about RSV

-- I’m an older adult and I have an underlying condition.
-What is my risk of complications due to RSV?
+- What is my risk of complications due to RSV?

 - What can I do to feel better if I get RSV?